Rules for how to participate in The Great Internet Migratory Box of Electronics Junk

-- If you cannot make contact, please try another member of the list.
+- If you cannot make contact, mark their info as unreachable and please try another member of the list.

 - Step 5.
 Send off the box within 14 days of receiving the box

-- You can update the Box Tracking page to reflect this event.
+- You MUST update the Box Tracking page to reflect this event.

 - Step 6.
 Follow through.